NTSB Identification: FTW01LA125

 According to friends of the pilots, the flight was an instructional flight for the owner, focusing on the operation of tail wheel equipped airplanes.
-According to witnesses, the airplane was executing touch-and-go landings on the 2,190-foot grass runway.
-The airplane landed, accelerated for takeoff, and lifted off the ground approximately 600-700 feet from the departure end of the runway.
-A witness reported that the airplane attained a height approximately 20 feet agl and "immediately the right wing dropped slightly, and corrected back to level."
+According to witnesses, the airplane was executing touch-and-go landings on runway 02.
+The airplane landed, accelerated for takeoff, and lifted off the ground approximately 600-700 feet from the departure end of the 2,190-foot grass runway.
+The airplane attained a height approximately 20 feet agl and "immediately the right wing dropped slightly, and corrected back to level."
 Subsequently, "the right wing dropped to about a 45-degree angle, stopped slightly, and then continued to drop to a full 90 degree down position."
-The airplane's right wing contacted the ground, the airplane began to cartwheel and came to rest 40 feet past the departure end of runway 02, in a near 90-degree nose down attitude, against a tree.
+The airplane's right wing contacted the ground and the airplane began to cartwheel.
+The airplane came to rest 40 feet past the departure end of runway 02, in a near 90-degree nose down attitude, against a tree.
 The airplane was consumed by fire.
 Both pilots sustained multiple injuries, including burns to 90% of their bodies.
 On May 24, 2001, the flight instructor succumbed to her injuries, and subsequently, the private pilot succumbed to his injuries.

 According to the airplane's maintenance records, it was imported to the United States from Canada in July of 2000.
 On July 29, 2000, the airframe and engine underwent their most recent condition inspection, and had accumulated a total of 358.0 hours.
 On August 8, 2000, the airplane was issued a special airworthiness certificate by the FAA.